pxslip/db-studio/docs/app/file-library.md

 ::: tip Deleting Files Linked to Items

-By default, Directus will not allow you to delete a File until you remove it from any and all related Items.
+By default, d9 will not allow you to delete a File until you remove it from any and all related Items.
 However, this behavior can be reconfigured so that Files automatically update when the image is deleted by setting the relational constraint of your File Field to `SET NULL` or `CASCADE` when the File is deleted.